 Directed by Jacques Rivette

-The French New Wave directors pulled off quite a cultural palace coup in the late 1950s.
+The French New Wave directors pulled off quite a coup in the cultural palace of the late 1950s.
 Blindsiding the old guard of film directors, the clever rebels struck from an unexpected direction, film criticism.
 Once established, Jean-Luc Godard spun his cinema away from playful poetry into less playful politics.
 François Truffaut nailed a breezy style but ended up making more liberated versions of the same movies the old guard might have made.
 Their best movies still seem fun, fresh, and stimulating.

 The nouvelle vague’s The 400 Blows, Breathless, Shoot the Piano Player and Contempt all have different styles, but they also have fairly conventional stories and characters.
 Godard’s films are often parodies of genre pictures; his (initial) game was to play poetic games with the grammar of cinema, starting with those jarring jump cuts.

-I’m not sure a synopsis would help with Paris Belongs to Us so I instead offer a quick run-down of characters.
+I’m not sure a synopsis would help with Paris Belongs to Us, so I instead offer a quick run-down of characters.
 Paris student Anne Goupil (Betty Schneider) meets a mysterious young woman in the next room, learns that a Spanish musician named Juan has died, and becomes involved with the friends of her brother, Pierre (François Maistre).
 Rumors suggest that Juan may have been killed by Franco’s falangist assassins.
 Juan was involved with an American, Terry Yordan (Françoise Prévost), whose affections have become split between two men.
-Play director Gérard Lenz (Giani Esposito) tries to stage a production of Shakespeare’s Pericles.
-The very strange American Philip Kaufman (Daniel Crohem) is a Pulitzer prizewinning author.
-Having fled to Paris to escape the McCarthy witch hunters, Philip is convinced that some kind of vast conspiracy is afoot, that other people who knew Juan may be in danger, especially Gérard.
-But Anne can’t make sense of these alarming stories – Philip gives her nothing of substance to work with, Pierre tells her to not take anything seriously, and the openly hostile Terry refuses to share what seems to be an inexhaustible supply of dark secrets.
-A tape recording of some of Juan’s guitar music seems to be important, so Anne drops her studies and sets out to find it.
-Every new fact she learns seems to contradict what she thinks she already knows.
+Theatrical director Gérard Lenz (Giani Esposito) tries to stage a production of Shakespeare’s Pericles.
+The very strange American Philip Kaufman (Daniel Crohem) is a Pulitzer prize-winning author.
+Having fled to Paris to escape the McCarthy witch hunt, Philip is convinced that some kind of vast conspiracy is afoot, that other people who knew Juan may be in danger, especially Gérard.
+But Anne can’t make sense of these alarming stories – Philip gives her nothing of substance to work with, Pierre tells her to not take anything seriously, and the openly hostile Terry refuses to share her seemingly inexhaustible supply of dark secrets.
+A tape recording of some of Juan’s guitar music appears important, so Anne drops her studies and sets out to find it.
+Every new fact she learns contradicts what she thinks she already knows.
 Anne talks to a fellow at a café (Jean-Luc Godard) who says that all the paranoia is nonsense.
-Yet Terry and Philip insist that more lives are in danger, and allude to a vast conspiracy that, of course, circumstances will no allow them to detail.
+Yet Terry and Philip insist that more lives are in danger, and allude to a vast conspiracy that, naturellement, circumstances will not allow them to detail.
 All is disorder and doubt, and for Anne, emotional quicksand.
-She has to ask herself if she cares about this mess, too.
+She must ask herself if she cares about this mess, too.

 Rivette wisely gives us one character we can hang on to, the delightfully fresh but woefully uninformed Anne.
 This extremely likeable identification figure wants to help people and wishes no harm to anybody.
-Her only personal interest is a growing crush on Gérard, who seems to be directing her interest into helping with his play.
+Her only personal interest is a growing crush on Gérard, who redirects her interest into helping with his play.

 In his featurette comments on the disc, critic Richard Neupert details Rivette’s narrative play with mystery and contradictions.
-Poor Anne cannot establish a single fact.
+Poor Anne cannot nail down a single fact.
 One moment Philip is nervously telling her that everybody is doomed, and a minute later he tells her to forget what he said, that it’s not important.
 Various people including Anne’s own brother allude to ‘larger powers in collusion’ but refuse to divulge their exact nature.
 Is anybody honest with anybody?
 The imperious Terry is a wall of ice.
 She holds everyone in contempt save for Philip.
 He seems sincere with his fantasy that his political blacklisting is part of a bigger Mabuse-like plan.
-He seems a paranoid breakdown case, yet it is true that at least one person has died.
+He comes off as openly paranoid, yet it is true that at least one person has died.

-Anne crisscrosses Paris, responding to various calls for alarm.
-Rivette seems to know that we’re waiting for an ‘Important Event’ event to mark the beginning of a conventional Act Two.
-But everything is insubstantial.
+Anne crisscrosses Paris in response to various calls for alarm.
+Rivette knows that we’re waiting for an ‘Important Event’ event to mark the beginning of a conventional Act Two, but everything is insubstantial.
 Every suspicion and accusation is balanced by an opposite counter-argument.
 Nobody will show their cards even as events cause a panic.
-If Anne were Raymond Chandler’s Philip Marlowe, she’d tell everybody to go to hell and walk away.
+If Raymond Chandler’s Philip Marlowe were in Anne’s shoes, he’d walk away and tell everybody to go to hell.

-Neupert makes an excellent case relating the apparent disorganization and confusion to Jacque Rivette’s personal worldview.
-His film contradicts its own title, right up front in the title sequence — Paris does/doesn’t belong to us.
-Even Anne is inconsistent, when she lf skips out on an important school test to pursue the play and Gérard.
-She describes Shakespeare’s Pericles as a fascinating group of characters and scenes that refuse to cohere into a unified play, which might apply equally to Paris Belongs to Us.
+Neupert makes an excellent case relating the apparent disorganization and confusion to Jacques Rivette’s personal worldview.
+Even the film’s main title contradicts itself — Paris does/doesn’t belong to us.
+The inconsistent Anne skips out on an important school test, to pursue the play and Gérard.
+She describes Shakespeare’s Pericles as a group of fascinating characters and scenes that refuse to cohere into a unified play, which might apply equally to Paris Belongs to Us.
 Rivette is himself ‘staging’ a film that sees reality as an interpersonal chaos that defeats efforts to make rational sense.
 Terry keeps both Philip and Gérard at a remove.
 She might easily locate the missing guitar tape, but can’t be bothered to look and isn’t willing to explain why.
 A last minute ‘explanation’ by one of the characters is anything but convincing.
 What really happened?

 For instance, are we willing to believe the ‘official story’ of the fate of Gérard, considering how happy and carefree he is when we last see him on the street?

 The scene with a corpse on the bed is odd.
-Nobody feels a need to report a body or inform the authorities?
+Does nobody feel the need to inform the authorities?
 We’re tempted to think the moment has been staged (by a stage director?) to god-game Anne.
 But to what purpose?

 And what about that mysterious quick cutaway to a murder scene, the one that interrupts the film’s formal surface?
 No other moment in Paris Belongs to Us breaks with Anne’s first-person observations.
 Is it Anne’s sudden flash of what she suspects might be happening?

 At the finish, how can we possibly take Terry’s word for what happened?
 After two hours of obstructing Anne’s attempts to learn what’s going on, Terry dispassionately spells things out in about twenty words.
 They’re pretty potent words, considering that they’re a confession of murder, or a mistaken-motive murder, or shooting horses out of season, or something.
-Miss a part of a subtitle, and Paris Belongs to Us advances from mysteriousness to total incomprehensibility.
+Miss a part of a subtitle, and Paris Belongs to Us advances from mystery into total incomprehension.

 Rivette sure knows how to pour on the mystery.
 Among the final shots of Anne at the country pond is an unexplained shot of the Seine, back in Paris.
 What’s up with that?
 It’s a bit like Kafka, but on an interpersonal plane.
 Is anybody really committed to anybody else?
 How can they pretend such concern and then be so cynical?
 Philip is a famous writer; can we really be sure that his wild fears are groundless?
 The only thing we do know is that people are actually dying.
 Maybe.

 We accept Rivette’s vivid characters as 3-dimensional people with depths we can’t see.
 We’re curious to learn more about them.
 His cast must have had to concentrate to comprehend what’s going on at any particular point in the story.
-We care about Betty Schneider’s Anne immediately, while Françoise Prévost’s Terry is a frustratingly uncooperative beauty and a genuine femme fatale.
-As the blacklisted American, Daniel Crohem has been described as representing Sterling Hayden — a guilty blacklist-era actor who spent quite a bit of time in Paris.
-But Crohem’s performance reminds me a lot of Dan Duryea.
+We immediately care about Betty Schneider’s Anne, while Françoise Prévost’s Terry is a frustratingly uncooperative beauty and a genuine femme fatale.
+As the blacklisted American, Daniel Crohem has been described as representing Sterling Hayden — the contrite actor-informer who spent quite a bit of time in Paris.
+But Crohem’s performance reminds me more of Dan Duryea.
 Giani Esposito is charming as the theater director, and François Maistre is deceptively ‘neutral’ as Anne’s somewhat undefined brother.

 Paris Belongs to The Seventh Victim